Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Stanford and its opponents have gone over the current 48-point total in five of seven games (71.4%) this season.
+- Stanford's games this season have gone over 48 points five of seven times.

-- Washington and its opponents have combined to score more than 48 points in three of six games this season.
+- In 50% of Washington's games this season (3/6), the teams combined to score more than Saturday's total of 48.

-- Saturday's over/under is 1.7 points lower than the two team's combined 49.7 points per game average.
+- Saturday's total is 1.7 points lower than the two team's combined 49.7 points per game average.

-- These two squads combine to allow 47.7 points per game, 0.3 fewer than this contest's over/under.
+- This contest's total is 0.3 points above the 47.7 these two squads combine to allow per game this season.

-- The average total in Cardinal games this season is 54.2, 6.2 points more than Saturday's over/under of 48.
+- The Cardinal and their opponents have scored an average of 54.2 points per game in 2021, 6.2 more than Saturday's total.

-- In 2021, games involving the Huskies have averaged a total of 52 points, four more than the set over/under in this contest.
+- The 52 PPG average total in Huskies games this season is four points more than this game's over/under.

 Stanford Stats and Trends